dlinh-n/dlinh-n.github.io/pages/bio.md

     <br>

-    Dam Linh Nguyen is a Ph.D. student in Economics at New York University.
+    Dam Linh Nguyen is a PhD student in Economics at New York University.
 Linh's research interests include matching, industrial organization, and applied microeconomics.
 Previously, he was a Senior Analyst in the Antitrust Group at NERA.
-Linh earned a B.Sc. in Applied Mathematics from Columbia University and a B.A. in Economics from Bard College.
+Linh earned a BSc in Applied Mathematics from Columbia University and a BA in Economics from Bard College.
 </details>

 <br>

 ## Resume

 ### Education
-**Columbia University**, School of Engineering and Applied Science
+**Columbia University**, BSc in Applied Mathematics, 2013-2015
-    B.Sc. in Applied Mathematics
+**Bard College**, BA in Economics, 2010-2013

 ### Research Interests
 Matching, Industrial Organization, Applied Microeconomics